osjacky430/ros_pkg_template/README.md

 2. Add CI test for each cmake helper script functionality?
 3. documentation on cmake helper script function
 4. cppcheck flag is not generic enough
+5. come back to those installation command in cmake

 ## Reference